Greaser Act: Changes to the Act

-The Greaser Act of 1855 would be later amended a year after its birth; however, the law was still used against US citizens of Mexican ancestry, Mexican nationals and other foreign groups.
+The Greaser Act of 1855 would be later amended a year after its passage.
+However, the law was still used against US citizens of Mexican ancestry, Mexican nationals and other foreign groups.
 The amendment came in the form of eliminating the word "Greaser" from the text of the law, but it was still used against Mexicans.
 Though this changed over time, the discriminatory actions of the 1800s barred not only Mexicans and Mexican Americans, but also Native Americans and Asian Americans.
 Today, profiling laws bar "enforcement agencies from reliance on ethnicity, color, national origin, political affiliation, language, sexual orientation, gender, gender identity, disabilities or medical conditions as a reason to stop or search people."
-The Anti-Vagrancy Act exists in a broader history within California regarding immigration, nativism and race relations, both before and after repeal of the act.
+The Anti-Vagrancy Act exists in a broader history within California regarding immigration, nativism, and race relations, both before and after repeal of the act.